 Manchester City 8-0 Watford – 21 September 2019

 It is perhaps surprising to see Man City appear on this list only once.
-In fact, for a long time, they only got close to the list via defeat, having been put to the sword by Middlesbrough 8-1 in May 2008.
+In fact, for a long time, they only got close to the list via a defeat, having been put to the sword by Middlesbrough 8-1 in May 2008.

 Nevertheless, that was then and this is now.
-Watford travelled to City to face the reigning Premier League champions in their sixth game of the 2019-20 campaign, but with their second manager of the season already in the dugout.
+Watford travelled to face the reigning Premier League champions in their sixth game of the 2019-20 campaign, but with their second manager of the season already in the dugout.

 After just 18 minutes, City led 5-0 – the fastest that a side in the Premier League had ever been five goals ahead in a match.
 Compared to an average of a goal conceded every three and a half minutes, the final 72 minutes were a success for Watford, conceding ‘just’ three more times.

 City secured their biggest win in their top-flight league history, while this was Watford’s heaviest ever defeat in English league football and only the third occasion that they’ve conceded eight goals in a Football League game after 8-1 defeats against Aberdare Athletic in January 1926 and Crystal Palace in September 1959.

 Flores lasted 84 days at Watford this time around and was one of a record three managers to be sacked by the club in 2019-20, alongside Gracia and Nigel Pearson.
 His was probably the most deserved, having won just one game and seven points in 10 matches.
 None of them could prevent Watford from suffering relegation, however.